StaniD/get_clean_data_project/CodeBook.md

   Clean the dataset variables:
     remove "(", ")", "-" from the column names
     repetition words "bodybody" to "body"
-    replase "t" to "time"" and "f" to "frequency" Creates a second tidy dataset grouped by subject and activity, and calculate the mean for every measurement columns (3:68).
+    replace "t" to "time"" and "f" to "frequency" Creates a second tidy dataset grouped by subject and activity, and calculate the mean for every measurement columns (3:68).

   Change working directory one level up and save 2 datasets as 2 text files: alltidydata.txt and tidymeansdata.txt.
 Opens tidymeansdata.txt in text editor.